Tech4GoodPH/ng-ns-tech4goodph/README.md

 # A project for Solid Waste Management in the Philippines

-This project is created with NativeScript and Angular
+This project is created with NativeScript and Angular for the hackathon describe here: https://ng-ns.org

 ## Mission and Future Plans